What Landlords and Tenants Need to Know This Hurricane Season

 Experience tells us that many of the personal injuries from hurricanes occur after the storm has passed.
 When returning to your property, please ensure you have the “all clear” from property management and bring professionals with you to keep you safe.

 “As with any unpredictable weather event, planning ahead can alleviate the stress of many of the last-minute preparations and post-event impacts to the real estate you lease or own,” stated Scott Renaud, Chief Operating Officer at Foundry Commercial.
-“If we learned anything from the past year, it’s the importance of being flexible and nimble – especially as it relates to office properties – and going into this hurricane season with contingency plans will serve both tenants and landlords for years to come.”
+“If we have learned anything from the past few years , it’s the importance of being flexible and nimble – especially as it relates to office properties – and going into this hurricane season with contingency plans will serve both tenants and landlords for years to come.”

 This article is for informational purposes only and does not provide legal advice.
 Please do not act or refrain from acting based on anything you read here.
 Please review the full disclaimer for more information.
 Relying on the information provided in this article or communicating with Lowndes through our website does not create an attorney/client relationship.